 Is it fair that people with learning disabilities or dyscalculia aren't able to win prizes?
 Who does that protect?

 On the other hand, there's a case to be made that the skill-testing questions are too easy.

 "You don't have to have any type of aptitude," said Michael Katz in a Wired.com article.
 "It is simply a way around or way to work within the laws."

 This quirk of Canadian sweepstakes law affects not only the winners but also the jargon of the Canadian giveaway community.

 Because the skill-testing question theoretically eliminates randomly-drawn winners, Canadians technically don't have sweepstakes.
 They call both judged contests and what Americans would call sweepstakes "contests."

 While Americans call sweepstakes fans "sweepers," Canadians usually call them "contestors."
-Only contests really exist in Canada.
+Only contests really exist by law in Canada.